 (36.7 × 9/5) + 32 = 98.06°F

-This means 36.7°C is just slightly below the typical average body temperature measured in Fahrenheit.
+This means 36.7°C is just slightly below the average normal body temperature measured in Fahrenheit.

 Also, explore Fladderak Roof Management: Excellence in Roofing Solutions